Jenelle Evans Fired From ‘Teen Mom 2’ Following Dog Incident

 Jenelle Evans has been fired from Teen Mom 2 after appearing on the show for nine seasons.
-An MTV spokesperson released a statement to US Weekly on Tuesday evening.
+An MTV spokesperson released a statement to Us Weekly on Tuesday evening.

 “MTV ended its relationship with David Eason over a year ago in February 2018 and has not filmed any new episodes of Teen Mom 2 with him since.
 Additionally, we have stopped filming with Jenelle Eason as of April 6, 2019 and have no plans to cover her story in the upcoming season.”